jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 Treatment:
 - Topical acyclovir ointment 5x /day 10 - 14 days

+Herpes simplex keratitis is characterized by branching ulcers of the cornea, which may be visualized on inspection with fluorescein dye staining.
+However, it presents acutely with unilateral eye pain, redness, and tearing.

 **Herpes Zoster ophthalmicus**

 Herpes zoster ophthalmicus is an infection caused by varicella-zoster virus.
 Most episodes occur in the elderly.
 It presents with fever malaise and a burning, itching sensation in the periorbital region.
 Examination reveals a vesicular rash in the distribution of the cutaneous branch of the first division of the trigeminal nerve.
 Conjunctivitis and dendriform corneal ulcers characterize the eye involvement.